chain4travel/camino-messenger-contracts/README.md

     The static private key of the wallet used to create your CM Account (without the `0x` prefix).

 -   **--service-name:**
-    The full service name to register.
+    The full-service name to register.
 For a complete list of supported services, consult the [Camino Messenger Protocol documentation](https://buf.build/chain4travel/camino-messenger-protocol/docs).

 -   **--fee:**
     The service fee associated with your service.